Htet7393/Htet7393/README.md

 - 👋 Hi, My name is Htet Naing.
 My email is htetkonaing@proton.me.
-- 👀 I have obtained my Bachelor's in Computer Science with emaphasis in Entertainment Art and Engineering from University of Utah in Salt Lake City Utah.
+- 👀 I have obtained my Bachelor's in Computer Science with emaphasis in Entertainment Art and Engineering from the University of Utah in Salt Lake City Utah.
 I also have a diploma in Electrical Engineering from Singapore Polytechnic in Singapore and I had 4 years of work experience as a junior Electrical Engineer.
+I am currently pursuing my Masters of Computer Science at the University of New Brunswick.
 -
 - 🔶 The programming languages I know are:
 -  🔸 C#